Axis labels provide clear identification and context for the data represented on each axis in a chart.

 In the above example:

-• The number axis uses a format to prepend a '$' and use 2 decimal places for all values.
-Shorter numbers are padding with '0'.
+'$'and use 2 decimal places for all values.
+Shorter numbers are padding with'0'.

 The syntax used in the format strings depends on the axis type.